Elliott-dev/Deep-Learning-Charity-Funding-Predictor/README.md

 4. Designed a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
 5. Saved and exported my results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.

-### Step 4: Write a Report on the Neural Network Model
+### Step 4: Wrote a Report on the Neural Network Model

-For this part of the Challenge, I'll write a report on the performance of the deep learning model I created for AlphabetSoup.
+For this part of the Challenge, I'll wrote a report on the performance of the deep learning model I created for AlphabetSoup.

-The report should contain the following:
+The report contained the following:

-1. **Overview** of the analysis: Explain the purpose of this analysis.
+1. **Overview** of the analysis: Explained the purpose of this analysis.

-2. **Results**: Using bulleted lists and images to support my answers, address the following questions.
+2. **Results**: Using bulleted lists and images to support my answers, addressed the following questions.

   * Data Preprocessing
     * What variable(s) are considered the target(s) for my model?